jpsm83/health/documentation/n8n/seo.md

 - Ensure all metadata is suitable for search engines and content filters
 - Use only the most general, educational language that cannot be misinterpreted while still being relevant to women's wellness topics

+**CRITICAL YEAR REFERENCE REQUIREMENTS:**
+- **DO NOT include generic year references** in SEO metadata (metaTitle, metaDescription, keywords) - e.g., "in 2026", "this year", "last year", "as of 2024", "studies from 2023"
+- **All SEO content must be reusable across any year** - it should not become outdated due to year references
+- **ONLY include years if they are tied to date-specific historical events** (e.g., "World Cup 2022", "Olympic Games 2020", "COVID-19 pandemic in 2020")
+- **Remove or rephrase any generic time references** that include years:
+  - "A study from 2022" → "Recent studies show" or "Studies indicate"
+  - "This year's trends" → "Current trends" or "Latest trends"
+  - "In 2024, experts recommend" → "Experts recommend" or "Current recommendations"
+- **Use timeless language** that remains relevant regardless of when the content is used

 **SEO SAFETY COMPLIANCE REQUIREMENTS:**
 - **NEVER include explicit sexual terminology in meta titles or descriptions**
 - **NEVER include content that could be flagged by search engines**